 Please note: The experience list above may include examples of work completed prior to joining Keystone Law.

-Named in UK Best Lawyers from 2014 – 2022 in the practice area of Derivatives
+Recognised by Best Lawyers (UK) from 2014 – 2023 in the practice area of Derivatives

 Howard qualified as a solicitor in 1977.
 Prior to joining Keystone Law in 2017, he worked at the following firms: